Clara's Story

 then ran the one-man bank of Ethel (when we were teenagers, Jewell and I

-those times too, Papa bought a sold land--he loved to hang around the
+those times too, Papa bought and sold land.
+He loved to hang around the

-Walthall Hotel in Jackson and talk to the politicians (was a good friend
+Walthall Hotel in Jackson, and talk to the politicians (He was a good friend

-of former Governor J. P. Coleman, from Ackerman), also, I remember once
+of former Governor J. P. Coleman, from Ackerman).
+I remember once,

 those days!)

-Papa and Mama were wonderful parents--Mama a typical housewife of those
+Papa and Mama were wonderful parents.
+Mama was a typical housewife of those

 times--she kept things going--made the fires on those cold mornings,